tkellehe/boostc/README.md

 The current interface is to prefix everything with `bst_`.
 Also, to provide an interface without this prefix.
 This may cause problems in your library if you have something with a similar name.
-To avoid this, you can define `BST_NAMESPACE_ONLY` and it will remove the other non-stdc intefaces without the `bst_`.
+To avoid this, you can define `BST_NAMESPACE_ONLY` and it will remove the other non-stdc interfaces without the `bst_`.

 ### Compile Time Requirement
 Currently, the goal is to write all of the library as compile time insertions of the code.
 This allows more flexibility and makes it closer to _Boost C++_.
-Another benfit is that you do not need to build this library.
+Another benefit is that you do not need to build this library.

 ### Insertion Code Bloat
 Since most interfaces are inlined code, this can cause binaries to be quite large.